VidyasreeJayaprasad/portfoliowebsite/README.md

 # Structure
-index.html: Home page; a general introduction about.html: Details about skills, talents, and hobbies. projects.html: Showcasing of the different projects undertaken and experiences gained. contact.html: Contact information for reaching out such as social media links and email. style.css: stylesheet containing all styling for all the pages.
+-index.html: Home page; a general introduction -about.html: Details about skills, talents, and hobbies. projects.html: Showcasing of the different projects undertaken and experiences gained. contact.html: Contact information for reaching out such as social media links and email. style.css: stylesheet containing all styling for all the pages.

 # Special Features used
-Semantic tags like '<header>, <nav>, <section>, and <footer>'.
+Semantic tags like header, nav, section, and footer.
 Background image.
 Sticky navigation bar.
 Hover effects.